 The film is Rated: R – Restricted

-Under 17 requires accompanying parent or adult guardian.
+Under 17 required accompanying parent or adult guardian.
 Contains some adult material.
 Parents are urged to learn more about the film before taking their young children with them.

 Star Wars: Unscripted

 What if Owen Lars’ moisture farm was a meth lab?
 What if Luke used yoga instead of the force?
-It’s all up to the audience to decide in a hilariously raunchy parody that is never the same show twice.
-Improvisors mix up the 1977 sci-fi classic “Star Wars: A New Hope” using audience suggestions to reinvent the characters and situations, and encouraging the audience to cheer, jeer, and participate throughout the show.
+It was all up to the audience to decide in a hilariously raunchy parody that was never the same show twice.
+Improvisers mixed up the 1977 sci-fi classic “Star Wars: A New Hope” using audience suggestions to reinvent the characters and situations, and encouraged the audience to cheer, jeer, and participate throughout the show.